Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

-# Pricing Analytics Solution: Technical Deployment Guide
+# Interactive Pricing Analytics Solution: Technical Deployment Guide

-This document explains how to deploy the default configuration of the Pricing Analytics Solution.
+This document explains how to deploy the default configuration of the Interactive Pricing Analytics Solution.
 It is intended for technical personnel who deploy the solution and connect it to the business data warehouse.